corrode/corrode.github.io/content/podcast/s01e05-tweede-golf/index.md

 a safe internet infrastructure, protecting citizens' privacy, and securing connected devices with Embedded Rust.

-Tweede Golf is also the organizer of [RustNL](https://2024.rustnl.org/), a conference about the Rust programming language, which takes place in the Netherlands.
+Tweede Golf is also an organizing partner of [RustNL](https://2024.rustnl.org/), a conference about the Rust programming language, which takes place in the Netherlands.